By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Rank Risk Index:

-The Rank Risk Index tracker shows a similar level volatility to the SEMrush Sensor.
+The Rank Risk Index tracker shows a similar level of volatility to the SEMrush Sensor.

-The SERPMetrics report shows the increase in volatility from the 6th February.
+The SERPMetrics report shows the increase in volatility from February 6.
 The chart has not yet updated for the 7th.

 Chatter in the SEO community indicates there was a Google Update